TingtingLiao/MirrorGS/README.md

 python render.py -m ./output/{your_path} -s data/colmap/real/discussion_room/ --skip_mesh --resolution 4
 ```

-## Implementation Notes

-I wrote a [blog](https://tingtingliao.github.io/blog/2024/MirrorGS/) where you can find detailed explainations.

 ## Acknowledgement
 Special thanks to the projects and their contributors: